Dan J. Harkey

 • The names, addresses, phone numbers, and email addresses of all General and Limited Partners should be obtained.

-• The street addresses of the Partnership's business places should be designated.
+• The street addresses of the Partnership's places should be designated.

-• All partnership documents should be reviewed to determine restrictions on borrowing and procedures the partnership must follow to authorize borrowing.
+• All Partnerships’ documents should be reviewed to determine restrictions on borrowing and the procedures partners follow to authorize borrowing.

-• A resolution of all general partners should authorize the partnership to undertake the borrowing and authorize specific general partners to execute the loan documents.
-Usually, limited partners have no say in managing the limited partnership, but there may be specific restrictions that could also require the signatures of all limited partners.
-For example, some LPs limit all the assets of the LPs without the Limited Partners' permission.
+• A resolution of all general partners should authorize the Partnership's's's to undertake the borrowing and authorize specific general partners to execute the loan documents.
+Usually, limited partners have no say in managing the Partnership's's’s affairs.
+There may be particular restrictions that could also require the signatures of all limited partners.
+For example, some LPs limit the assets of the Limited Partners without their permission.

 • A Certificate of Incumbency that identifies all general and limited partners should be obtained.